Amreetsinha/knowledge-sharing-platform/knowledge-frontend/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file (if applicable) for the backend URL (default is `http://localhost:8080/api`).
-4. Start the development server:
+3. Start the development server:
    ```bash
    npm run dev
    ```

 ### Backend Setup
 The frontend requires a running backend instance.
-Please refer to the [Backend Repository Documentation](https://github.com/Amreetsinha/knowledge-sharing-platform) (replace with actual backend link) for instructions on setting up the Spring Boot server and database.
+Please refer to the [Backend Repository Documentation](https://github.com/Amreetsinha/knowledge-sharing-platform-backend) for instructions on setting up the Spring Boot server and database.

 ---
 *Created with focus on technical excellence and author productivity.*